 OUR MISSION STATEMENT

-The Organization for Indigenous Autonomy is a nonprofit association which supports and implements efforts by Native Americans, Latino/Hispanics, and Pacific Islanders (collectively referred to as Indigenous) in increasing sovereignty for their respective communities.
+The Organization for Indigenous Autonomy is a non-profit organization that promotes and facilitates efforts to increase sovereignty for Native Americans, Freedmen, Latino/Hispanics, and Pacific Islanders (collectively referred to as Indigenous).

 WHAT WE DO

-The Organization for Indigenous Autonomy is involved in a wide range of activism projects.
-While networking movements is a large portion of our responsibilities; we also assign speakers and advocates to teach non-Indigenous peoples about our struggles.
-Our organization is completely member led, meaning members decide what we are involved with.
+The Organization for Indigenous Autonomy is involved in a variety of advocacy campaigns.
+Though networking movements is an important part of our job, we also send speakers and activists to educate non-Indigenous peoples about our struggles.
+Our community is entirely member-led, which ensures that our volunteers determine our projects.

 "Let us put our minds together and see what life we can make for our children."